hmito/esj73web/venue_en.md

     - City Bus Route 201 bound for "Hyakumanben/Gion": Get off at "Kyodai Seimon-mae," then walk about 5 minutes.
     - City Bus Route 203 bound for "Ginkakuji/Kinrin-shako": Get off at "Hyakumanben," then walk about 10 minutes.

+#### 2. Keihan Railway (IC cards accepted)

+From the Kamogawa area and Fushimi area, Keihan Railway is convenient.

+- Take the Keihan Main Line bound for "Demachiyanagi" and get off at "Demachiyanagi Station."
+- Exit from Exit 7 and walk about 15 minutes.

+#### 3. Hoop Bus (IC cards and cashless payment accepted)

+From Kyoto Station, [Hoop Bus](https://hoopbus.jp) connecting Kyoto Station Hachijo-guchi and Kyoto University Hospital is a convenient and less crowded option.

+- Board the Hoop Bus and ride for approximately 30 minutes.
+Get off at "Kyoto University-mae," then walk about 5 minutes.
+    - The boarding location at Kyoto Station is the [Hachijo Exit](https://hoopbus.jp/place/) on the south side.
+    - Buses run every 15 minutes in the morning and every 30 minutes during the day.
+    - One-way circular route; take care when boarding from locations other than Kyoto Station or Kawaramachi Oike.

-#### 2. Tozai Subway Line + City Bus
+#### 4. Tozai Subway Line + City Bus

-The Tozai Subway Line is convenient for access from the Nijo and Yamashina areas.
+From Nijo and Yamashina areas, the Tozai Subway Line is the best choice.
 You can transfer from the JR Line at Yamashina Station.

 - Take the Tozai Subway Line and get off at "Higashiyama Station."
     - From the Yamashina area, take the train bound for "Uzumasa Tenjingawa."